malgamves/CommunityWriterPrograms/README.md

 - [Invertase](https://invertase.io/authors-program) - Up to $250 per piece and up to $100 voucher for author of the month
   > Technical tutorials or blogs with code about Dart & flutter, Firebase, Firebase extensions, Software development, open source and web technologies

+- [Linode](https://www.linode.com/lp/write-for-linode/) - Up to $400 Per Article (New applications currently are not being accepted.
+We apologize for any inconvenience)
+  > Write for Linode pays you to contribute to our library of guides and tutorials, which features more than 1,000 documents and attracts more than one million readers every month.

 - [LoginRadius](https://www.loginradius.com/blog/async/page/guest-blog) - Up to $200 per piece
   > Technical tutorials with code.
 Not limited to LoginRadius products.

+- [LogRocket](https://blog.logrocket.com/become-a-logrocket-guest-author/) - Up to $350 per post (We’re not accepting new applicants for our guest author program at the moment.
+Check back soon!)
+  > Tutorials on React, Vue, Node.js, Wasm, GraphQL, Rust, Frontend development best practices, Product/UX design etc.

 - [Magalix](https://www.magalix.com/the-sac-writers-club) - $200+ per piece
   > Technical content and tutorials about DevSecOps, Cloud security, Kubernetes security.